caliskanfurkan/lazy-triage/README.md

 # lazy-triage

-A triage script for windows systems with built-in tools
+An IR triage script for windows systems with built-in tools

 Inspired by: http://909research.com/find-a-windows-infection-quickly-without-tools/